Supplements for Athletes

 Adaptogens

 Herbs that improve the body’s resistance to a variety of stressors (physical, psychological or chemical) and help bring the body into balance are considered adaptogens.
-This class of herbs may be of special value to athletes both in improving physical fitness and performance and also in supporting a healthy stress response and overall vitality.
+This class of herbs may be of particular value to athletes in improving physical fitness and performance and in supporting a healthy stress response and overall vitality.
 Good choices include one or a combination of the following:

 • Ashwaganda – Supports healthy stress hormone levels, modulates inflammation, improves VO2 max, improves muscle strength and supports muscle recovery.31 32 33 34 35 It has been traditionally used to promote general strength and vitality.